A research facility is helping countries fight wheat rust diseases – and the threat they pose to wheat yields and food security.

 The Rust Research Center provides an important addition to ICARDA’s ongoing efforts to combat the spread of rust diseases, which includes strategic advice, scientific support for decision making, and the fast-track development of improved rust-resistant wheat varieties.

-The new Center offers rust-vulnerable countries scientific expertise and services to identify and track wheat rust diseases: analyzing rust samples sent by affected countries; identifying specific rust races and virulence to specific crop varieties; screening crop varieties sent by countries for resistance to rust; and providing advice on crop varieties that offer resistance to rust diseases in specific agro-climatic conditions.
+The new Center offers rust-vulnerable countries scientific expertise and services to identify and track wheat rust diseases: screening crop varieties for resistance to rust and providing advice on crop varieties that offer resistance to rust diseases in specific agro-climatic conditions.
+In the future it is hoped that the Center will also be able to analyze rust samples sent by affected countries to identify rust races and virulence to specific crop varieties.

 Researchers can also assist in the utilization of molecular markers for the development of rust-resistant cultivars, and help improve understanding of the pathogenic variability of races.
 A bio-safety facility ensures that the Center can safely receive plant and disease materials for screening and evaluation.
 There are also new sophisticated planters that can facilitate and expand the precise planting of large numbers of wheat genotypes for field assessments.